niallmactaggart94/dazn-assessment/backend/README.md

 - **Handling sessions** - I opted to let the client terminate sessions, after I found it increasingly difficult with my approach to find a means to know when the video had either stopped, or the client had disconnected.
 More information on this is found within the UI's README.

+- **Integration/e2e testing** - I opted not to write e2e tests purely as each API endpoint relies on the video, which is called from the client using HTML5 video, therefore I thought it was best to leave them out, however if I were to add them I would have used supertest.